Publication Ethics Statement

 Open Access Statement

-This is an open access journal which means that all content is freely available without charge.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in IIETA journals without asking prior permission from the publisher or the author.
+IJHT, EESRJ, MMEP and RCES are open-acess, which means that all the contents of these four journals are freely available without charge.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in the four journals without asking prior permission from the publisher or the author.

 Policy for Handling Complaints